+This document describes our public participation process for all federal and state funded projects.
 MVRPC has long been committed to meaningful and proactive public participation.
 Public participation ensures that projects and planning activities evolve from and address public needs.
 Providing a forum for public participation demonstrates that the Region recognizes citizens' rights to be heard.
-These forums, coupled with careful attention to feedback, will result in better, well-informed, legitimized, decision making.
+These forums, coupled with careful attention to listening to feedback, will result in better, well-informed, decision-making processes and transparency in the Region.